simeoncloud/docs/reporting.md

 The pipeline parameters are as follows:
 - **Update the Power BI Table schema to the latest schema** keeps the data source schema up to date
-- **Delete all data in the Simeon Power BI dataset** running a data backfill with this unselected will result in duplicate data being uploaded to the data source
+- **Delete all data in the Simeon Power BI dataset** - running a data backfill with this unselected will result in duplicate data being uploaded to the data source
 - **Install or reinstall Simeon Power BI report(s)** updates all Simeon provided (not custom) reports to the latest version
 - **Backfill only failed upload to Power BI steps** only backfills Syncs that have failed to upload to Power BI - allows you to run the backfill without duplicating data
 - **Number of hours to include in backfill** uploads to Power BI all export/deploy Syncs in the specified number of hours
-- **Number of parallel pipelines to backfill** for most runs should stay as the default defined in the backfill job
+- **Number of parallel pipelines to backfill** - for most runs, should stay as the default defined in the backfill job

-Run with the parameters listed below if you need to do any of the following tasks:
+### Run with the parameters listed below if you need to do any of the following tasks:
-### Reinstall/update Simeon reports
+#### Reinstall/update Simeon reports
 - Check the option for **Backfill only failed upload to Power BI steps**
 - Keep all other parameters as default

-### Backfill more than 72 hours worth of Syncs
+#### Backfill more than 72 hours worth of Syncs
 - Update the number in **Number of hours to include in backfill**
 - Keep all other parameters as default

-### Capture data from a Sync that failed to upload to Power BI
+#### Capture data from a Sync that failed to upload to Power BI
 - Check the option for **Backfill only failed upload to Power BI steps**
 - Ensure the failed step happened within 72 hours.
 If not, update **Number of hours to include in backfill** to a value that will capture the Sync
 - Keep all other parameters as default

 ## Simeon Sync Power BI dataset
 The dataset stores all export, preview, and deploy results.
-The latest Sync for a tenant will include unchanged configurations, historical Syncs will only track configurations that are added, updated, or removed.
+The latest Sync for a tenant will include unchanged configurations, and historical Syncs will only track configurations that are added, updated, or removed.
 This dataset uses Power BI's [direct connection](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#directquery-connections) to connect to the data and is refreshed every hour.

 Each row in the data source represents a single property of a configuration.